How AI Visual Search Is Changing How We Shop

 - Research products seen offline: Take a photo in a store, at a friend’s house, or from printed packaging, then search visually later.
 Category apps are frequently used for price comparison, replacement shopping, and checking alternative sellers.

-AI Visual Search Shopping Limitations
+Limitations of AI Visual Search in Shopping

 - Safety-critical products such as chargers, batteries, medical items, auto parts, and child equipment require official specifications, not just visual similarity.